 - 33. The appropriate approach to disease management will depend on the characteristics of the problem and, when dealing with an infectious disease, on the correct identification of reservoirs, hosts and vectors of infection. - 34.
-Disinfection and sanitation procedures target pathogens and can be very effective at controlling spread of infection, but they must be used with caution in wetland situations to avoid negative impacts on biodiversity.
+Disinfection and sanitation procedures target pathogens and can be very effective at controlling spread of infection, but they should be used with caution in wetland situations to avoid negative impacts on biodiversity. - 35.
+Animal carcasses represent a significant potential source of infection and should be rapidly and appropriately collected and disposed of. - 36.
+Targeting vectors in integrated disease control strategies can be effective and usually takes the form of environmental management, biological and/or chemical controls, or actions to reduce the contact between susceptible hosts and vectors.

-- 35. Animal carcasses represent a significant potential source of infection and require rapid and appropriate collection and disposal. - 36.
-Targeting vectors in integrated disease control strategies can be effective and usually takes the form of environmental management, biological controls and/or chemical controls, or actions to reduce the contact between susceptible hosts and vectors. - 37.
-Vaccination programmes, often supplemented by other disease control measures, can help to control and even eliminate diseases affecting livestock. - 38.
+- 37. Vaccination programmes, often supplemented by other disease control measures, can help to control and even eliminate diseases affecting livestock and/or wildlife. - 38.
 Habitat modification in wetlands can eliminate or reduce the risk of disease. - 39.
 Movement restrictions of animals and people, usually imposed by government authorities, can be an effective tool in preventing and controlling disease transmission. - 40.
-Complete eradication of a disease requires a thorough understanding of its epidemiology, sufficient political and stakeholder support, and thorough resourcing, and it is thus rarely achieved!
+Complete eradication of a disease needs a thorough understanding of its epidemiology, sufficient political and stakeholder support, and thorough resourcing., and it is thus rarely achieved!
 Elimination of disease from a limited area is a more likely outcome.